CODAIT/text-extensions-for-pandas/README.md

 * **tutorials**: Detailed tutorials on using Text Extensions for Pandas to cover complex end-to-end NLP use cases (work in progress).

-## Instructions to run a demo notebook locally

 ## Contributing